katealexander/distanceToSpeckle-semiManual/README.md

 ```
 improc2.launchThresholdGUI
 ```
 Also threshold the speckle channel.
-The exact thresholding doesn't matter for the analysis, but if too many spots are selected, the Gaussian fitting in subsequent steps will take a long time to run.
+The exact thresholding of the speckle channel doesn't matter for the analysis, but if too many spots are selected, the Gaussian fitting in subsequent steps will take a long time to run.
 #### Transcription site calling
 ```
 improc2.txnSites2.launchGUI('tmr','alexa')